We may earn a commission when you buy through links in our articles. Learn more.

 As a tabletop Warhammer 40k army, Genestealer Cults are a relentless horde: when their units die there’s a very good chance that they’ll return to play, creeping up behind your enemy after they’ve incautiously advanced towards your lines.

-In keeping with their theme of being a covert force embedded as ordinary workers, the Cults’ basic troops are lightly armed and armoured, not much threat on their own.
-Those who are in the more Genestealer-y stages of mutation can pose more of a threat, however – and fully transformed Purestrain Genestealers are just as deadly as their full-on Tyranid cousins.
+In keeping with their theme of being a covert force embedded as ordinary workers, the Cults’ basic troops are lightly armed and armored, not much threat on their own.
+Those who are in the more Genestealer-y stages of mutation are more dangerous, however – and fully transformed Purestrain Genestealers are just as deadly as their full-on Tyranid cousins.

 Raise the flag of revolution and claim whole planets in the Star Children’s name with our complete Genestealer Cults army guide.